wirbel-at-vdr-portal/Python-Scratchpad/Classes.md

 ```

 * In Python, there is no concept of **Private** members or methods.
-However, in most Python code, a name prefixed with an underscore, For e.g. _geek should be treated as a non-public part of the class interface.
+However, in most Python code, a name prefixed with an underscore, For e.g. _aMember should be treated as a non-public part of the class interface.

+* Inside a class, any identifier of the form __aMember (two leading underscores) is replaced with _classname__aMember.

 * **The \_\_init__() Function**
 Use the **\_\_init__** function to initialize a class.
 It may assign values to it's members or call methods to enshure the class works as expected.
 The arguments following the *self* parameter are those passed to a new instance.